-Regarding the empirical evidence, the literature is growing.
-A study by Gambacorta (2009) finds evidence that, for a large sample of industrial countries, expected probability of default of banks was negatively related with long periods of low levels of interest rates during the 2007-2008 US financial crisis.
-Altunbas et al. (2009a) analyze the link between short term interest rates and expected default frequencies using data for 600 European and US banks over the period 1999-2008.
-Similarly, Jimenez et al. (2009) provide evidence that Spanish banks grant more risky loans and reduce lending standards at lower levels of short term interest rates.
-Ioannidou et al. (2009) find similar results in the case of Bolivia and for the case of Colombia, López et al. (2010) also find that low of interest rates are related to risk taking behavior of banks.
+The body of literature detailing empirical evidence is growing.
+A study by Gambacorta (2009) finds evidence that, for a large sample of industrial countries, expected probability of default for banks was negatively related with long periods of low levels of interest rates during the 2007-2008 US financial crisis.
+Altunbas, Gambacorta and Marques (2009) analyze the link between short term interest rates and expected default frequencies using data for 600 European and US banks over the period 1999-2008.
+Similarly, Jimenez, Ongena, Peydró and Saurina (2009) provide evidence that Spanish banks grant more risky loans and reduce lending standards at lower levels of short term interest rates.
+Ioannidou, Ongena and Peydró (2009) find similar results in the case of Bolivia and for the case of Colombia, López et al. (2010) also find that low rates of interest rates are related to banks' risk-taking behavior.